pygmyapp/rest/README.md

 - ideally password protected;
 - and with full access to the database created.

-`pygmyapp/rest` also requires access to an instance of `pygmyapp/ipc` to communicate with other processes.
+`pygmyapp/rest` also depends on:
+- an active IPC server (`pygmyapp/ipc-server`), used for sending events

 ## Documentation